KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 description: >
   In this article I will try to explain move semantics in C++11 using a more pragmatic approach, by answering specific questions developers may ask.
-We'll start with why moves are needed in the first place, and eventually move onto common misconceptions and pitfalls.
+We'll start with why moves are needed in the first place, then how to use them, and eventually move onto common misconceptions and pitfalls.

 category: technical
 testing: true